zioCristia/springboot-app-test/README.md

 }
 ```

-## Lambok
+## Lombok
-In order to avoid boilerplate code I used ```Lambok``` library to create getters and setters, as well as no arguments constructors and the builder.
+In order to avoid boilerplate code I used ```Lombok``` library to create getters and setters, as well as no arguments constructors and the builder.

 ## Tests
 In the code there are some unit test as well as integration test.